 - 21% would need to make headcount reductions.

 However, the GDPR shouldn’t be about scaremongering; running a business is challenging enough without living in fear that you’re being watched every second with huge fines looming over your head.
-With the appropriate compliance framework in place, you can use the GDPR to your advantage, demonstrating to your customers that you are trustworthy, responsible, and derive added value from the data you hold.
+With the appropriate GDPR compliance strategy & solutions in place, you can use the GDPR to your advantage, demonstrating to your customers that you are trustworthy, responsible, and derive added value from the data you hold.

 Manage your GDPR compliance effectively and you can: